Andyreww/Genshin-Impact-Assistant/README.md

 Genshin Impact: Assistant is a project that will utilize OpenAI and EnkaNetworks API in order to give users based recommendations for their in-game characters tailored for them.

 ## What Im currently working on
-- Utilizing Google Gemini AI to give us information

-**UPDATE**: Switching direction from OpenAI API -> Gemini API since OpenAI isnt free to use

-## To-Do:
 - Clean Code/Fix Bugs
 - Create Test/Edge Cases

+**UPDATE (6/11/24)**: Switching direction from OpenAI API -> Gemini API since OpenAI isnt free to use **UPDATE (6/13/24)**: The AI is functional however it might output incorrect answers.
+However it works as intended and the information outputted is quite stable

+## To-Do:
 - Create better documentation
 - Create an app using FlutterFlow
 - Work on implementing more features